richardgiddings/simple_api_app/README.md

 A simple API app using Python and Django using Postgres.
 I used Ubuntu and VSCode for development.

-This app enables the adding of a tasks with the fields: title description status due date
+This app enables the adding of a tasks with the fields:

+- title
+- description (optional)
+- status
+- due date

 The status is a defined set of values stored on the database.